TELEPHONE No. 314 |

 Drawing No. 63022 - Telephone

-The picture below is of a Telephone No. 314 in clear material.
-These were usually for marketing purposes and made as required.
-These are very rare.
+The picture below is of a transparent Telephone No. 314.
+These were used for marketing purposes, made as required and therefore very rare.

 |